-About the Track Director: Dr. Diamond is a Licensed Neuropsychologist in New Jersey, specializing in clinical neuropsychological assessment and neurorehabilitation.
+About the Track Director: Dr. Diamond is a Licensed Psychologist specializing in Neuropsychology (New Jersey), in the areas of assessment and neurorehabilitation.
 His research focuses on the neuropsychology and cognitive & clinical neuroscience of memory, executive function, attention/concentration, information processing and mood/anxiety using standardized, computer-based and brain imaging/autonomic measures in healthy and in clinical populations.
 A practicing clinician, he has published extensively and presented at numerous national and international conferences.